SAP-samples/low-code-applications/exercises/rap/exercises/ex2/README.md

    6. Save ![save icon](../../images/adt_save.png) and activate ![activate icon](../../images/adt_activate.png) the changes.

-## Exercise 2.2: Generate the transactional UI services
+## Exercise 2.2: Generate the transactional UI service

-Create your OData v4 based UI services with the built-in ADT generator.
+Create your OData V4 based UI service with the built-in RAP generator.
 The generated business service will be transactional, draft-enabled, and enriched with UI semantics for the generation of the Fiori elements app.

 > Hint: